-(20) "Fish use" means inhabited at any time of the year by anadromous or game fish species or fish that are listed as threat-Oregon Administrative Rules Compilation ened or endangered species under the federal or state endangered species acts.
+(20) "Fish use" means inhabited at any time of the year by anadromous or game fish species or fish that are listed as threatened or endangered species under the federal or state endangered species acts.

 (21) "Fledging tree" means a tree or trees close to the nest which the State Forester determines are regularly used by young birds to develop flying skills.